t-data-h/tdh-mgr/README.md

 ## Overview

-  TDH is a custom Hadoop distribution based on Apache Hadoop and related Apache components such as Hive, HBase, Kafka, and Spark.
+  TDH is a custom Hadoop distribution based on Apache Hadoop and related Apache Hadoop components such as Hive, HBase, Kafka, and Spark.
 It was created to serve as a local development environment running native on a linux host as a pseudo-distributed cluster (a single node acting as both master and worker).
 It evolved into creating a multi-node cluster with a set of bash scripts for management, Ansible for deployment and updates, and a git repo for managing cluster configs.